KJLuton/Project4_XFIT/README.md

 ![homepage mock up](.image)

-The [XFIT.com](link) website was built by Kirstyn Luton as part of the Full Stack Frameworks with Django Milestone Project 4, with Code Institute.
-The website presents an online space for the crossfit company XFIT to allow the company to sell memberships to the crossfit gym, sell merchandise and generally market their brand.
+The [XFIT Crossfit](https://xfit-crossfit-ms4.herokuapp.com/) website was built by Kirstyn Luton as part of the Full Stack Frameworks with Django Milestone Project 4, with Code Institute.
+The website presents an online space for a company called “XFIT Crossfit”.
+It allows for merchandise sales, membership sales, class schedules and daily workouts to be shared into their community.

-The website uses Django and allauth to create secure accounts for XFIT members to log in to their personal profiles in order to see historic payments and book classes according to their class credit.
+The website is deployed using Heroku pages here: [XFIT Crossfit](https://xfit-crossfit-ms4.herokuapp.com/)

+The GitHub repository containing the source code and assets is available here: [GitHub Repo](https://github.com/KJLuton/Project4_XFIT)
 Disclaimer: This website has been built for entertainment and education purposes.
 It does not represent an actual company.
-The website is build with HTML and CSS with imported Bootstrap, Python, Django and Heroku frameworks.
 The website is responsive for multiple screen types.

 ## [View live website on Heroku App](link)
 ---